Master’s in Pharmaceutical Sciences with emphasis in Industrial Pharmacy

 Admission to the graduate program in the Department of Pharmaceutics and Drug Delivery is open to superior students with a bachelor of science degree in pharmacy, chemistry, biology, chemical engineering, biotechnology or a related area.
 A “B” average or better in undergraduate coursework is required for consideration for admission.
 Admission is competitive, so it is unlikely that all students meeting the minimum requirements will be admitted.

 Students must submit scores from verbal and quantitative sections of the Graduate Record Exam (GRE).
 The minimum score varies from year to year depending upon the applicant pool.
 However, the average GRE scores of the students admitted within the last 5 years has been 300.
 International applicants also must take the TOEFL examination and score at least 550 on the paper-based test, 79 on the internet-based test, or 213 on the computer-based test.
 Two letters of recommendation, a resume, and a statement of purpose are used to evaluate candidates.
-You may apply to the Master’s, Professional Master’s or Doctoral programs online and get additional application information from the University of Mississippi Graduate School website.
+You may apply to all the graduate programs online and get additional application information from the University of Mississippi Graduate School website.

 The official transcripts, GRE scores, TOEFL scores, statement of purpose, resume and two letters of recommendation should be mailed to: